openwallet-foundation/tac/docs/governance/project-lifecycle.md

 **Expectations**

 Projects in this stage are not in active development.
 Their maintainers may infrequently monitor their repositories, and may only push updates to address security issues, if at all.
 Emeritus projects should clearly state their status and what any user or contributor should expect in terms of response or support.
 If there is an alternative project the maintainers recommend, it should be listed as well.
-The foundation will continue to hold the IP and any trademarks and domains, but the project does not draw on foundation resources.
+The Foundation will continue to hold the IP and any trademarks and domains, but the project does not draw on Foundation resources.

 **Acceptance Criteria**